infrapot/hykube/README.md

 The project introduces two types of resources:
 * Provider - Configures supported infrastructure resources
 * Resource - A meta-type that abstracts a resource type supported by a provider.
 Each resource type supported by a provider has its own definition in Hykube

+Hykube uses [kine](https://github.com/k3s-io/kine) to replace ETCD.
+Kine supports following DBs:
+* SQLite
+* PostgreSQL (with tutorials on using [YugabyteDB](https://dzone.com/articles/kubernetes-evolution-transitioning-from-etcd-to-di))
+* MySQL/MariaDB
+* NATS

+Using Hykube with SQLite enables users to manage infrastructure on the go, with all components running directly on a client machine.

 ## Development